Wealth tax: Spain

-Italy: Two wealth taxes are imposed.
-One, IVIE, is a 0.76% tax imposed on real assets held outside Italy.
-The values of such assets are determined by purchase price or current market value.
-Property taxes paid in the country where the real estate exists can offset IVIE.
-Another tax, IVAFE, is 0.20% and is levied on all financial assets located outside the country, including, so far as the language seems to imply, individual pension schemes such as 401(k)s and IRAs in the US.

-Belgium: The Act of 7 February 2018, which is effectively a "wealth tax," imposes a 0.15% annual tax on financial instruments kept in securities accounts worth more than €500,000.
+Swiss wealth tax is regulated on a cantonal basis.
+All cantons levy a net wealth tax based on the balance of the worldwide gross assets minus debts, and tax rates can vary depending on the taxpayer's residency, with maximum rates varying from around 0.13% to 1.1%.

 Historical examples

 Ancient Athens had a wealth tax called eisphora (see symmoria), and a wealth registry consisting of self-assessments (τίμημα), limited to the wealthiest.
 The registry was not very accurate.

+The religion of Islam has a concept sometimes described as a wealth tax called Zakat.

 Iceland had a wealth tax until 2006 and a temporary wealth tax reintroduced in 2010 for four years.
 The tax was levied at a rate of 1.5% on net assets exceeding 75,000,000 kr for individuals and 100,000,000 kr for married couples.

 Similar to Iceland, Denmark taxed household income above a certain exemption threshold, which was about the 98th percentile of the wealth distribution, until 1997.
 A dozen OECD countries imposed similar taxes until the 1990s, but the Danish wealth tax was the highest of its kind.
 Until the late 1980s, the marginal tax rate on wealth was 2.2 percent, leading to a very high rate on the return on wealth.
 After minimizing the tax for some years, the Danish government eventually abolished the tax altogether in 1997.

 Some other European countries have discontinued this kind of tax in recent years: Germany (1997), Finland (2006), Luxembourg (2006) and Sweden (2007).

 In the United Kingdom and other countries, property (real estate) is often a person's main asset, and has been taxed – for example, the window tax of 1696, the rates, to some extent the Council Tax.

 Proposed examples

-USA

-Senators Elizabeth Warren and Bernie Sanders included a billionaire wealth tax in their campaign platforms during the 2020 United States Presidential Election.
-A February, 2020, poll found 67% of registered American voters supported a wealth tax on billionaires, with support at 85% of Democrats, 66% of independent voters, and 47% of Republicans.
-While commentators have raised concerns: